chaohcc/Algorithm-selection/README.md

 |--   | :---:|:---:|:---:|:---:|
 | w/o XF             |98           | 0.513          | 0.741      | 0.189      |
 | XF         |140                      | \textbf{0.002} | \textbf{0.03} | \textbf{0.016} |

+### 4. Takeaways obtained from the experiments.

+#### 1) LINDAS is effective in selecting competitive index algorithms that offer high performance on the input instance.
+While LINDAS-clf is more suited for tasks with S-Obj and W-Obj, LINDAS-reg demonstrates high performance across all settings.
+#### 2) The XGBoost model outperforms others in LINDAS-clf and LINDAS-reg, exhibiting the best prediction performance while maintaining less training time and smaller model size.
+#### 3) We observe that base\_num = 16 achieves a good balance between regret and model size.
+Also, it is beneficial to include the frequently used weights in the base classifiers, when such information is available in prior.
+#### 4) A smaller sampling size is usually sufficient to represent the features of workloads, and we recommend setting the sampling size to 10,000 as default.
+Systematic sampling is preferred for workload encoding, as it incurs lower sampling time and leads to better performance.
+#### 5) LINDAS supports effective and efficient model adaptation to handle unseen data.
+In cases when adaptation does not significantly reduce the regret, model retraining can be conducted.
+#### 6) Effective featurization methods play crucial roles in IAS, and the encoding of datasets, workloads, and index features should be given primary consideration as indispensable factors.